 The present state of management of environmental data and information in NOAA can be greatly improved.
 Large amounts of data are inaccessible, incompatible, or have deteriorated to an unusable state.
 Many of the problems stem from the lack of coordinated data collection and processing procedures or from an aging technological infrastructure that does not have the capacity for adequate data communication, processing, and storage.
 This crisis is dramatically summarized in figure E-1.
 Clearly, NOAA's priceless treasure of historical Earth system data is at risk of being lost forever.
 And, as if this were not serious enough, the future looks worse.
-NOAA now acquires about 10 terabytes\ of environmental data every year, and its data management systems are operating at full capacity.
-In fact, NOAA has not been able to keep pace with the 10 percent per year digital data volume growth of the last few years.
-It is estimated that NOAA will have to handle an increase of approximately 100 terabytes per year by the year 2000.
-Therefore, the current problems must be remedied and the trends reversed.
-To field the vast improvements needed by the end of this decade, the time for action is now.
+NOAA now acquires about 10 terabytes of environmental

+Unit the territories in Boundary and the land of the second of the secon